Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: -on shift and renormalization

 \section{$R$-on shift and renormalization}

-Coupling with curvature pushes the cusp of the stripe phase away from the origin proportionally to its strength (FIG. \ref{tripleR}).
-The measured shift of the triple point in the $N=24$, $R$-on case
+Coupling with curvature pushes the triple point---and with it the stripe phase---away from the origin proportionally to its strength (FIG. \ref{tripleR}).
+The simulated shift of the triple point in the $N=24$, $R$-on case

 relative to the $R$-off value

 agrees well with the maximal prediction allowed by \eqref{shift}: